Hoarding DisorderFeb 19 • 2019

 Hoarding disorder is associated with three key features:

-- Ongoing and significant difficulty getting rid of possessions (i.e. throwing away, recycling, selling, etc.), regardless of their value; and strong urges to save and/or acquire new, often non-essential, items, that if prevented leads to extreme distress.
-Non-essential includes items that are both useless (i.e. broken), as well as those with limited value (e.g. 10 skirts in every color but never worn)
+- Ongoing and significant difficulty getting rid of possessions (i.e., throwing away, recycling, selling, etc.), regardless of their value; and strong urges to save and/or acquire new, often non-essential, items, that if prevented leads to extreme distress.
+Non-essential includes items that are both useless (i.e., broken), as well as those with limited value (e.g., 10 rocks from the street, old homework sheets from previous school years)

 - Living space is severely cluttered, preventing it from being used for its intended purpose.